-Source of chlamydia reinfections may be GI tractFebruary 6th, 2014 in Immunology /
+Source of chlamydia reinfections may be GI tractFebruary 6, 2014 in Medicine & Health / Immunology

 The current standard of care treatment for chlamydia sometimes fails to eradicate the disease, according to a review published ahead of print in Infection and Immunity, and the culprit may be in the gut.

 Chlamydia trachomatis not only infects the reproductive tract, but abides persistently—though benignly—in the gastrointestinal tract.
 There it remains even after eradication from the genitals by the antibiotic, azithromycin, says first author Roger Rank, of the Arkansas Children's Research Institute, Little Rock.
 And that reservoir is likely a source of the all-too-common reinfections that follow treatment.